-In 1931, Alice Miles Woodruff and Ernest Goodpasture documented that the fowlpox virus could be grown in embryonated chicken egg, paving the way for cultivating other viruses in eggs.
+In 1931, Alice Miles Woodruff and Ernest Goodpasture documented that the fowlpox virus could be grown in embryonated chicken eggs.

-In 1935, eggs were utilized for virus propagation during the development of a yellow fever vaccine.
+In 1935, eggs were used for virus propagation in the development of a yellow fever vaccine.

 In 1945, eggs were used for virus propagation in the development of an influenza vaccine.